-This chapter describes the architecture of (Privacy-)ABC systems, their components and the relations among those.
+This chapter briefly describes the architecture of Privacy-ABC systems, their components and the relations among those and shows how to deploy the provided functionalities in the main usage scenarios.

 Following standard design principles, our architecture uses a layered approach, where related functionalities are grouped into a common layer that provides simple interfaces towards other layers and components, thereby abstracting the internal design and structure.
-As mentioned in Chapter 1, the architecture focuses on the technology-independent components for (Privacy-)ABC-systems, grouped in the ABCE layer, which can be integrated in various application and deployment scenarios.
+As mentioned in Chapter 1, the architecture focuses on the technology-independent components for Privacy-ABC systems, grouped in the ABCE layer, which can be integrated in various application and deployment scenarios.
 That is, we do not propose a concrete application-level deployment but provide generic interfaces to the ABCE layer that allow for a flexible integration.
-Note that we aim at an architecture that is capable of supporting all the privacy-enhancing features of privacy-ABC, but at the same time is not exclusive to those, i.e, it is also generic enough to support "standard" ABC technologies such as X.509 certificates.
+Note that we aim at an architecture that is capable of supporting all the privacy-enhancing features of privacy-ABC, but at the same time is not exclusive to those, i.e., it is also generic enough to support "standard" ABC technologies such as X.509 certificates.

 We start by describing the main functionalities of the different layers and components in Section 3.1.
-We then describe the internal components and dependencies of the ABCE layer along the main usecases.
+We then describe how to integrate and use the ABCE layer along the main use-cases.
 That is, in Section 3.2 we provide an overview of the setup-functionalities that are provided by the ABCE layer.
 Section 3.3 is devoted to the presentation of tokens, thereby describing the steps that a User and Verifier have to perform in order to create and to verify a presentation token.
 The process of the issuance of a credential is described in Section 3.4, and can incorporate some of the presentation steps described in the previous section.
 Section 3.5 then deals with the inspection process that can be used to reveal some previously hidden attributes, and Section 3.6 describes the ABCE functionalities in the context of revocation.

 This chapter assumes that the reader is already familiar with the general features and concepts of Privacy-ABCs (see Chapter 2 otherwise) and gives a high-level description of the Privacy-ABC-core architecture and its components.
 Thus, it can also be seen as an introduction to Chapter 4 which describes the data formats that are exchanged among Privacy-ABC entities and to Chapter 5 that presents the application programming interfaces (API) of the ABCE layer components.
-Note that this chapter already refers to the external methods provided by the ABCE layer which are described in more detail in Section 5.1.
+Note that this chapter already refers to the external methods provided by the ABCE layer which are described in more detail in Chapter 5.